Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels

 \section{Finite Blocklength Regime}

-We first provide remarks concerning the finite blocklength code construction procedure.
+We first present remarks regarding the finite blocklength code construction procedure.
 Then, we analyze the spectral properties of the codewords generated by the designed trellis code.
 Finally, we evaluate the reliability and secrecy performance of the two-stage code in the finite blocklength regime.

 It should be noted that careful consideration is required when specifying the blocklengths $N^{(l)}$ ($1 \leq l \leq m$) to ensure that the output blocks of all \emph{punctured} LDPC subcodes have the same length $N'$.
 The following remark clarifies this point. \begin{remark} For fixed values of $\Rs$, $\Rin$, and $\Rout'^{(l)}$ ($1\leq l\leq m$), we begin by choosing the value of $N'$, determining the length of the codewords transmitted over the channel ($nN'$).
 Next, we calculate $\ks\defeq nN'\cdot\Rs$ and $\kr\defeq nN'\cdot(\Rd-\Rs)$, where $\Rd\defeq\Rin\cdot\Rout^{\prime}$ and $\Rout'\defeq\frac{1}{m}\sum_{l=1}^{m}\Rout'^{(l)}$.
 As described in Section~\ref{subsec:Enc}, the length of the secret message block $\vms^{(l)}$ in the $l$-th subcode ($\defeq N^{(l)} - N'$) is calculated as Using $N^{(l)}\cdot\Rout^{(l)} = N'\cdot\Rout^{\prime(l)}$ and $\sum_{l=1}^{m}N^{(l)}\cdot\Rout^{(l)} = \ks+\kr$, the blocklength of the $l$-th \emph{unpunctured} subcode is given by for all $1\leq l\leq m$. \remarkend \end{remark}